How Pros Select Bull Put Spread Strikes For Monthly Income

 1. What is a safe delta for bull put spread strike selection?

-In my own trading, I consider the 0.50–0.60 delta zone the core “sweet spot” for building income trades.
-That’s where you still have a high probability of the option expiring worthless, while collecting meaningful premium.
+In my own trading, I consider the 0.50–0.60 delta zone the core “sweet spot” for building income trades in quiet bull markets.
+That’s where you still have a strong probability of the option expiring worthless while collecting meaningful premium.
 Inside Monthly Trend, I can use the full delta range between 0.20 and 0.80 when the market calls for it — but the higher-delta trades are always tactical, smaller, and managed with tighter exits.

 2. How far out-of-the-money should I sell the short put?

-I could place the short put at least 1–3% below the current index price and, ideally, below a clear support level.
-On SPX, that usually lines up with a lower-delta region such as 0.20–0.30 for core income trades.
-When I move closer to the 0.50–0.80 range, it’s typically in low IV market situations where I’m trading tactically with defined risk and a stop loss.
+As a starting point, I like to place the short put at least 1–3% below the current index price and, ideally, below a clear support level.
+On SPX, that usually lines up with a lower-delta region such as 0.20–0.30 for defensive, high-probability income trades.
+When I move closer to the 0.50–0.80 range, it’s typically in low-IV market situations where I’m trading tactically with defined risk and a clear stop.

 3. How does volatility change which strikes I should choose?